 Economy

-Agriculture is one of the main occupations in Warangal.
-The city also deals in cotton, rice, tobacco and red chillies.
+Agriculture forms the backbone of Warangal’s economy.
+The city is also known for trading cotton, rice, tobacco, and red chillies.

 Thousand Pillar Temple